vfarcic/vfarcic.github.io/devops24/README.md

 kubectl get nodes
 ```

-If all the commands were successfull, the output of the last should display three nodes.
+If all the commands were successful, the output of the last should display three nodes.
 It should be similar to the one that follows.

 ```
 NAME                                         STATUS ROLES  AGE VERSION